DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/06_DynamicRowLevelSecurity.md

 Next you will learn the different row level security options to give rights on each entity.

+*Info: The following tasks can not be fully tested in this Hackathon, but you will get a feel for it.

 # 2. All Options:

 There are several ways to handle the security of your Dataverse tables.
 The basis of all of them are access rights via roles.
 Pre-defined is a hierarchical data access structure, which counts the higher hierarchical rights over the lower ones.
 This means you can't limit an individual user's rights, if their team or even business unit already gave them.
 The structure looks as follows: